What's New in Authorization Manager

 Additional events are recorded in the log if auditing is active.

 The use of business rules and authorization rules is controlled by a registry setting.
-In Windows Server 2008 R2 and Windows Server 2008, rules are disabled by default.
-In earlier versions of Windows, rules were enabled by default.
+In this version of Windows, rules are disabled by default.
+In earlier versions of Windows rules were enabled by default.